 - Up to $500 or more with your free weekend night: There are a few exclusions, such as some all-inclusive properties, but most Hilton brand hotels will qualify so if you pick a nice one like the London NYC in Manhattan you’ll get a lot of value from this perk.

-- $250 statement credit on Hilton resort stays: You’ll get this statement credit if you stay at any of the 232 Hilton resorts around the world.
+- $250 statement credit on Hilton resort stays: You’ll get this statement credit for eligible purchases charged to your room and paid with you card when staying at any of the 232 Hilton resorts around the world.
 Prices will vary, but some Hilton resorts are available for as low as $88/night.

 - $250 airline incidental credit: Select one airline from your American Express member dashboard online or by calling the number on the back of your card.
 Do keep in mind that only incidental charges will qualify, like in-flight food (not flight tickets).
 And items charged by third parties like Gogo Inflight WiFi won’t count since they’re not coming directly from the airline.